GFL Memorial Gardens: Notable events

 On October 11, 2006, Ontario Hockey League commissioner David Branch announced that the 2008 OHL All-Star Classic had been awarded to the Greyhounds and the City of Sault Ste.
 Marie.
 The game was played at the Steelback Centre on February 6, 2008, with the Eastern Conference squad defeating the West in a shootout, 8–7.

 The Essar Centre hosted the 2010 Scotties Tournament of Hearts, Canada's women's curling championships.

 In January 2010, The Essar Centre was a part of the Olympic Torch Relay.
 The Centre hosted the torch as it made its way across Canada and the world on its way to the 2010 Vancouver Winter Olympic Games.

 The Essar Centre hosted the CARHA world cup in March 2012.
 The tournament features the top recreation hockey teams from around the world and is held every four years.

-The GFL Memorial Gardens has played host to a number of popular musical acts including Jerry Seinfeld, Sir Elton John, KISS, Mötley Crüe, Rush, John Mellencamp, Neil Young in '09, Tom Cochrane & Red Rider, Hilary Duff, Three Days Grace in '08, Seether, Gordon Lightfoot with Stompin' Tom Conners in '09, Blue Rodeo, Hedley in '10, Billy Talent with Alexisonfire in '10, Against Me!, The Cancer Bats, The Used, Default, Jackyl, Slaughter, The Backstreet Boys, Girlicious, Blue Man Group, Charley Pride, Bryan Adams in '09, Sheryl Crow, Anne Murray, INXS, The Tragically Hip in '07, Barenaked Ladies in '07, Down, Heaven & Hell, Megadeth, Jeff Dunham, The Wiggles, Bachman-Cummings in '07, and Heart in '14.
+The GFL Memorial Gardens has played host to a number of popular musical acts including Jerry Seinfeld, Sir Elton John, KISS, Mötley Crüe, John Mellencamp, Neil Young, Tom Cochrane & Red Rider, Hilary Duff, Three Days Grace, Seether, Gordon Lightfoot with Stompin' Tom Conners, Blue Rodeo, Hedley, Billy Talent with Alexisonfire, Against Me!, The Cancer Bats, The Used, Default, Jackyl, Slaughter, The Backstreet Boys, Girlicious, Blue Man Group, Charley Pride, Bryan Adams, Sheryl Crow, Anne Murray, INXS, The Tragically Hip, Barenaked Ladies, Down, Heaven & Hell, Megadeth, Jeff Dunham, The Wiggles, Bachman-Cummings, and Heart.

 In April 2013, the arena hosted the Telus Cup, Canada's midget hockey championship.

 On October 5, 2016, the Essar Centre hosted an NHL preseason game between the Buffalo Sabres and the Carolina Hurricanes, which the Hurricanes won by a score of 3-2.